 - A. Attendance (35%) -This graduate 2-credit course requires 5 days of in-class learning.
 Therefore, class attendance is weighted heavily at 35% of the grade.
 All participants benefit when all other participants are fully engaged and present.
 Therefore, students are expected to actively participate in all simulations and exercises (there will be multiple ways to participate).
-This may, on occasion, require overnight preparation. - B. Supplementary responses and/or class activity reflection (10%) Each participant should submit TWO 1-page (single space) responses to either - 1) a section of the manual (each section corresponds to a day of STAR) or - 2) an activity we engaged in (chaos exercise, circle processes, stone in the shoe, body scans).
+This may, on occasion, require overnight preparation. - B. Supplementary responses and/or class activity reflection (10%) Each participant should submit TWO 1-page (single-spaced) responses to either - 1) a section of the manual (each section corresponds to a day of STAR) or - 2) an activity we engaged in (chaos exercise, circle processes, stone in the shoe, body scans).

 Reflections/responses can be 1 single-spaced page of prose or poetic reflection.
-DUE BY October 11, 2019 (so that the learning experience is still recent).
+DUE BY January 31, 2020 (so that the learning experience is still recent).

-- C. Film analysis/response For-credit students are required to watch 1 of the following films/documentaries and write a 3-5 page discussion of how - trauma sources/origins - trauma response manifestations (trauma experience/cycles of violence how do you see people responding? acting in? acting out?) and - resilience and breaking free processes show up in the film.
+- C. Film analysis/response For-credit students are required to watch 1 of the following films/documentaries and write a 3-5 page (double-spaced) discussion of how - trauma sources/origins - trauma response manifestations (trauma experience/cycles of violence how do you see people responding? acting in? acting out?) and - resilience and breaking free processes show up in the film.

-DUE BY November 14, 2019.
+DUE BY February 14, 2020

 - Dawnland (documentary US)

 - Meeting with a Killer (documentary US)

 - Fambul Tok: Community Healing in Sierra Leone (documentary Sierra Leone)

 - War Dance (documentary Uganda)

 - Favela Rising (documentary Brazil)

 - Paper Tigers (documentary US)

 - Rabbit Proof Fence (drama Australia)

 - Les Incendies (drama Lebanon)

 - Pray the Devil Back to Hell (documentary Liberia)

-- ↓ I Am Not Your Negro (documentary US)
+- I Am Not Your Negro (documentary US)

 - Kung Fu Panda 2 (animated film)

 - Whale Rider (drama New Zealand)

-- 🖶 If you have another film you want to explore, please clear with the instructor first.
+- 4 If you have another film you want to explore, please clear with the instructor first.

 - D. Required Texts Reading Critique (35%) -Participants are expected to read the assigned texts and a chosen selection among the recommended readings and write an integrative critique of the readings in light of the course and their respective professional or personal interests.
 The critique should include a brief summary of the main points or point of at least 5 of the required texts, as well as an analysis on how the various texts relate to each other and/or to the general STAR objective of helping to create healthy and resilient communities and individuals.
 Please tailor this assignment to best serve your personal and professional development path.
 You are welcome to integrate some of the articles or other resources listed in the resource list at the back of the manual if you want to focus particularly on one area.
 The integrative critique should be approximately 8-10 pages long.
-DUE BY December 2, 2019.
+DUE BY March 20, 2020.

 All assignments will be submitted via e-mail to Katie Mansfield, professor of record, at katie.mansfield@emu.edu.
 It is anticipated that papers may include charts or diagrams (which are in excess of the suggested written pages).
 If these charts and other graphic material are not produced electronically, they should be scanned and included with the electronic submission.
 Participants who do not come to campus regularly should make special arrangements with the professor of record regarding any non-electronic (i.e. hard copy) material to be submitted.
+Note that feedback for all assignments will come in one communication within a month after the final deadline.